Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Most people have dozens of different accounts and passwords to remember.
 For convenience’s sake, you may even store important passwords on your iPhone’s Notes app.

 But is it safe to store passwords on iPhone Notes?
 If you want to keep your personal information safe, there are better password storage options offering more security and organization, especially when it comes to storing sensitive information.
-We’ll explain everything you need to know about storing passwords on iPhone notes, including the risks associated with using it.
+We’ll explore some best practices for storing passwords on the iPhone, including the risks associated with it.

 Key Takeaways

-• Storing passwords on iPhone Notes is not recommended, as it wasn’t designed to store sensitive information.
+• Storing passwords on iPhone Notes is not recommended, as the iPhone Notes app security wasn’t designed to store sensitive information.

 • If you use iPhone Notes, add two-factor authentication on iCloud and lock your notes containing passwords.